go-kivik/kivik/README.md

 #### CouchDB specific changes

 - The `SetTransport` authentication method has been removed, as a duplicate of [couchdb.OptionHTTPClient](https://pkg.go.dev/github.com/go-kivik/kivik/v4/couchdb#OptionHTTPClient).
+- Options passed to Kivik functions are now functional options, rather than a map of string to empty interface.
+As such, many of the options have changed.
+Consult the relevant GoDoc.

+#### New features and additions

+- Kivik now ships with the `kivik` command line tool (previously part of the `github.com/go-kivik/xkivik` repository).
+- The new [Replicate](https://pkg.go.dev/github.com/go-kivik/kivik/v4#Replicate) function allows replication between arbitrary databases, such as between CouchDB and a directory structure using the FilesystemDB.

 ## What projects currently use Kivik?